October 20, 2022SAFETY AND INSPECTIONS

-In this article, we’ll summarize the CDC’s best practices for keeping workspaces safe and sanitary.
-We’ll also share some additional organizational tips for streamlining procedures, improving workplace communication and getting everyone involved.
+In this post, we summarize the CDC’s best practices for keeping workspaces safe and sanitary.
+We’ll also share some additional organizational tips for streamlining procedures, improving workplace communication, and getting everyone involved.

 How to Properly Clean (and Disinfect) Work Environments

 Before we begin, let’s review the difference between cleaning and disinfecting.
 According to the CDC, though similar in nature, the two terms should not be confused as the same activity: